henniggroup/GASP-python/docs/usage.md

 Specifies the RMSD difference threshold for whether two clusters are considered different.
 This value is passed to the pymatgen.analysis.molecule_matcher.MoleculeMatcher class as the *tolerance* parameter.
 Only used when searching for clusters (see the [Geometry](#geometry) keyword).
 Optional, and defaults to 2.0.

+We have observed that pymatgen's molecule matcher doesn't always identify duplicate clusters.
+For this reason, it can be helpful to set the **epa_diff** keyword (see below) to a small nonzero value when searching for clusters.

    * **epa_diff**

 Specifies the tolerance for comparing structures based on their energies per atom, in addition to their structures.
-Structures are considered equivalent if their energies per atom (eV/atom) are within the value of **epa_diff** of each other.
-Optional, and defaults to 0.0 (only equivalent if energies per atom are identical).
+Structures are considered equivalent if the absolute value of the difference between their energies per atom (eV/atom) is less than the value of **epa_diff**.
+Optional, and defaults to 0.0 (never equivalent based on energies per atom).
+For cluster searches, we recommend using a small nonzero value (e.g., 0.00001).

 Below is an example **RedundancyGuard** block containing the default values of the parameters.